takenet/deckard/README.md

 ### **What Deckard is not?**

-It is not a normal messaging/queue system.
-If you don't have a use case that needs priority and cyclic queuing or locking mechanism, you should use GCP PubSub, Kafka, RabbitMQ, Azure Service Bus, Amazon SQS, or any other messaging system.
+It is important to note that Deckard is not a conventional messaging/queue system.
+If your use case does not involve priority, cyclic queuing, or a locking mechanism, it is recommended to consider alternatives such as GCP PubSub, Kafka, RabbitMQ, Azure Service Bus, Amazon SQS, or other messaging systems.

 ## Project Status

-Deckard has been used in a production environment for over 2 years handling millions of messages and thousands of requests per second.
+Deckard has been used in a production environment since 2019, handling billions of messages and thousands of requests per second.
+Since its initial internal release, Deckard has undergone significant improvements and enhancements.

-To be able to open source the project we had to make some changes to the code and that is the reason we opted to release it with a `0.0.x` version.

-We also know few issues we need to work but currently we are very confident that it can be used in production environments.
-Check our [issues](https://github.com/takenet/deckard/issues) to see what we are working on.

-Please let us know if you find any issues or have any suggestions in our [discussions](https://github.com/takenet/deckard/discussions).
+The performance and reliability of Deckard are directly dependent on these external services.
+Therefore, it is crucial to configure MongoDB and Redis correctly to ensure optimal performance.
+Redis is responsible for storing all priority queues and has a significant impact on Deckard's performance, while MongoDB usage is simpler and has a lower impact on performance.

+> Currently, we have projects that utilize MongoDB in both a virtual machine environment and a Kubernetes environment.
+However, it's worth noting that we have had more extensive usage of MongoDB in a virtual machine (VM) environment compared to Kubernetes.
+When deploying Deckard, it is important to configure MongoDB properly, following MongoDB's recommendations for production environments (documented here: [MongoDB Production Notes](https://www.mongodb.com/docs/manual/administration/production-notes/)).

+While the project is being released with a `0.0.x` version due to necessary code modifications for open-sourcing, it has been thoroughly tested and proven to be reliable in production scenarios.

+Please refer to our [issues](https://github.com/takenet/deckard/issues) section for more details.
+Your feedback and suggestions are highly appreciated and can be shared in our [discussions](https://github.com/takenet/deckard/discussions).

 ## Getting Started

-A [getting started guide](/docs/getting-started.md) is available to help you to start using Deckard.

-Check also the [client documentation](/docs/using.md) to see how to use Deckard in a project using your favorite language.
+To quickly get started with Deckard, please consult our [getting started guide](/docs/getting-started.md), which provides step-by-step instructions.
+Additionally, we have provided [client documentation](/docs/using.md) for various programming languages to assist you in integrating Deckard into your projects.

 ### Running Deckard